 Details of the members of the board, their experience, expertise, qualifications and term of office are set out in the directors' report under the heading "Information on directors" on page 4.
-At the end of the 2017 financial year and up to the date of signing of the directors' report there are only two non-executive directors.
+At the end of the 2018 financial year and up to the date of signing of the directors' report there are now three non-executive directors with the inclusion of Anthony Jefferies as at 23 March 2018.

-Timothy Heesh and John Rainbow are considered independent directors.
+Timothy Heesh, John Rainbow and Anthony Jefferies are considered independent directors.

-The number of meetings of the Company's board of directors and of each board committee held during the year ended 30 June 2017, and the number of meetings attended by each director is disclosed on page 5 of the Annual Report.
+The number of meetings of the Company's board of directors and of each board committee held during the year ended 30 June 2018, and the number of meetings attended by each director is disclosed on page 5 of the Annual Report.